What should you bring with you and what should you definitely leave at home when you are visiting Dubai?

 - Travel Adapter – Dubai runs on Type G Plugs (the three-pin rectangular “British” style plugs).
 Your hotel room may have multi adaptor plugs but certainly don’t bank on it.
 We always travel with a universal adaptor.

 - Voltage converter – the voltage in Dubai is 230V and 50HZ.
-If you are coming from a country that uses 120V (eg US), you will need a step-down converter.
+If you are coming from a country that uses 120V (eg US), you will need a step-up converter.
 You will find bathrooms plugs for shavers and the like may come with both 120V and 230V sockets, but any other appliance you will want a converter to protect your appliances.

 - Powerboard – especially when you’re travelling with family you will be amazed how many things suddenly need simultaneously charging! we solve these arguments with a multi-board with several USB and socket points.